How To Treat Common Constipation

 Will Other People Know?

 Do you think people can tell that you suffer from constipation just by looking at you?

 Many people just don't want to talk about POOP, about their bowel habits, what it should look like or not look like, and how to better take care of their bodies to make the POOP process easier in order to avoid constipation all together.

-Constipation is a very common everyday concern for not just common everyday folks.
+Constipation is a very common everyday concern.
 No one is unique, everyone has suffered from it at one time or another.

 Bowel Movement Shapes

 THIS POLL IS ANONYMOUS: From the choices in the Bristol Stool Chart - which shape is YOUR "normal" bowel movement?